lukleh/TwistedBot/README.md

 # Bot/Proxy for Minecraft
 Twitter [@lukleh](https://twitter.com/lukleh "@lukleh")
 #### Technical info
-- Support for 1.4.7 protocol version 51
+- Support for Minecraft 1.5, protocol version 58
+- Code is for Python 2.7
 - Running under [PyPy](http://pypy.org/ "PyPy")
 - Clean [flake8](http://pypi.python.org/pypi/flake8/ "flake8") with long lines
 - Optional (mandatory for proxy mode) [PyCrypto](https://www.dlitz.net/software/pycrypto/ "PyCrypto") dependency if you want the datastream to be encrypted.
 Configurable in config.
-- pywin32 dependency under Windows in proxy mode - not supplied.
 - Rest of the dependencies is included in "libs" directory.